sourasishchakraborty/zomato-clone/README.md

 zomato clone website

 ## Objective:
-To make a full fledged online food delivery app using php and mysql
+To make a full fledged online food delivery website using php and mysql

 ## Technologies used:
 ### Front-end: